Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/com.unity.ml-agents.md

 ## Known limitations

+### Training
+Training is limited to the Unity Editor and Standalone builds on Windows, MacOS, and Linux.
+Your environment will default to inference mode if training is not supported or is not currenlty running.

 ### Headless Mode

 If you enable Headless mode, you will not be able to collect visual observations